-QuickClose places the title agent in a similar relationship with the seller as the Realtors and brokers have.
-For the first time, a title company will now contract directly with the seller of real property for title and closing services.
-Ideally the same day the seller places the property on the market.
+QuickClose places the title agency in a similar relationship with the buyers and sellers that the Realtors, brokers and lenders have.
+For the first time, a title company will now contract directly with buyers and sellers of real property for title and closing services.

 This direct relationship changes everything with regards to what a title company can and cannot do when providing products and services to its “customer”.
 In addition to traditional products and services, new products and services can now be added to reflect the earlier involvement in the process.
-QuickClose offers innovative co-marketing products and services directly to the seller.
-The title company and the real estate company begin to work together to the benefit of their mutual customer, the seller.
+QuickClose offers innovative co-marketing products and services directly to the seller and additional IT and financial security to both buyers and sellers.
+The title company, real estate company and lenders begin to work together to the benefit of their mutual customers, the buyers and sellers.
 It is this dynamic that will fundamentally change the relationships in our industry.
-Title agents and Realtors can now work together to benefit their mutual customers, with clearly defined roles, absent “conflicts of interest”.
+Title agents, Realtors and lenders can now work together with clearly defined roles, absent “conflicts of interest”.

-Under traditional customs and norms, the title company is very limited in its early involvement with a seller of real property prior to seller securing a purchase and sale agreement.
-Additionally, due to governmental regulations, the title company is restricted from providing benefits, goods and/or services to any third-party service provider, like a Realtor representing a seller in the marketing of their property.
-Therefore, title companies provide relatively insignificant items to the seller or these third-party providers early on.
+Under traditional customs and norms, the title company is very limited in its early involvement with a buyer or seller of real property prior to creation of a purchase and sale agreement.
+Additionally, due to governmental regulations, the title company is restricted from providing benefits, goods and/or services to any third-party service provider, like a Realtor and lenders representing a consumer in the marketing of their property or the securing of a loan.
+Therefore, title companies provide relatively insignificant products or services to the consumer or to these third-party providers early on.
 They may provide a cursory title search, plat map, subdivision CC&R’s or perhaps some open house flyers to assist their “customer”, the Realtor.
-When, in fact, per governmental regulations the actual “customer” is the seller (buyer’s side of the transaction is not currently addressed with this program).
+When, in fact, per governmental regulations the actual “customer” is the buyer or seller, the consumer.
 This approach places the title company in the position of offering the Realtors and brokers the very same things every other title company can/cannot offer.
 The title company pitch is always the same, including the obligatory “we provide the best service”, along with maybe some freshly baked cookies.
-Hardly the most innovative way to provide the “best service” to the “customer”.
-In this case the seller, the actual recipient of services.
+Hardly the most innovative way to provide the “best service” to the “customer”, the buyers and sellers who are the actual recipient of our products and services.

-For the most part, the first time a title company gets directly involved in a real estate transaction is when the buyer and seller enter a purchase and sale agreement and, thereby, identify the title company as a service provider.
+For the most part, the first time a title company gets directly involved in a real estate transaction is when the buyers and sellers enter into a purchase and sale agreement and, thereby, identify the title company as a service provider.
 Even at this point, there is never an actual contract directly between the title company and the buyer or seller.
 The title company is merely a third-party service provider identified in an agreement signed by two other parties.
-This approach exposes the title company’s ability to secure a position in a transaction to many outside factors.
-Most all of which are out of the control or influence of the title company.
+QuickClose fundamentally changes these relationship and significantly improves the customer/consumer experience.